NERSC/shifter/doc/sshd.rst

 2. it is statically linked against libmusl and libressl.  libmusl in particular is important as this should shield the sshd against most interactions with the container libc
-3. shifter uses an nsswitch.conf that only allows files to be searched for user metatdata, and the :code:`/etc/passwd`, :code:`/etc/shadow`, and :code:`/etc/group` files are all under the control of shifter, not the user.
+3. the Shifter sshd is linked against libmusl as a libc replacement, not glibc.
+   One of the features of libmusl is that it does not use nsswitch.conf, nor dlopen libnss modules.
+The only files read or accessed by the sshd, in our testing are files imported from the external environment (not the container)
 4. the sshd is not linked against PAM, so no pam modules in the user environment will be considered